-- c) What entity will be responsible for the costs?
-N/A - 5.
-Can the County terminate the sale/easement, lease/license?
-N/A - a) What would be necessary to terminate the agreement and when can it be terminated?
-N/A - b) Are there penalties to terminate the sale/easement, lease/license?
-N/A - 6.
+5. Can the County terminate the sale/easement, lease/license?
+Yes

+- b) Are there penalties to terminate the sale/easement, lease/license?
+No. - 6.
 What entity will be responsible for the payment(s)?
-N/A - a) How will the funds received be used or applied?
-N/A - b) What fund number will the funds from the conveyance ultimately be deposited into? - c) If restricted funds might be created or supplemented, check with the Auditor Controller's General Accounting Unit and Counsel if you have questions about whether restricted funds are involved.)
-N/A d) If restricted funds might be created or supplemented, has County Counsel advised that the destination fund for the payment(s) is properly restricted?
-N/A a) List any modified clauses and reasons for modification

-7. Does the proposed sale/easement, lease/license agreement comply with the CEO Real Estate standard language?
+City - a) How will the funds received be used or applied?
+Funds received will be deposited in Flood Fund 400. - b) What fund number will the funds from the conveyance ultimately be deposited into?
+Flood Fund 400 - c) If restricted funds might be created or supplemented, check with the Auditor Controller's General Accounting Unit and Counsel if you have questions about whether restricted funds are involved.) d) If restricted funds might be created or supplemented, has County Counsel advised that the destination fund for the payment(s) is properly restricted?
+N/A - 7.
+Does the proposed sale/easement, lease/license agreement comply with the CEO Real Estate standard language?
 Yes.